 In the 2018-19 school year, Bellefonte Area School District funded tuition for 10 charter schools in the amount of more than $2.523 million -- an increase from more than $2.384 million in the 2017-18 school year and $2.018 million from the school year before that.
 The district has $2.75 million budgeted for charter school costs in the 2019-20 school year -- nearly a $2 million increase from five years ago.
 See a breakdown of charter school costs by Bellefonte Area School District, here: Charter school costs

 There are brick-and-mortar charter schools in Centre County.
 Pennsylvania Cyber Charter School also has an office at 1700 S. Atherton St., State College.

 - Wonderland Charter School*

 - Young Scholars Charter School of Central Pennsylvania

 *Wonderland Charter School closed in 2018 after a lawsuit against the school due to inadequate education including issues with student achievement, lack of staff certifications, improper compensation and staffing, and more.
 A three-month investigation also found ethics violations and discrimination against special education students.
+To see information about the school's Future Ready PA Index, visit this link: School Performance Profile.
 To read more about the lawsuit and closure, visit these links:

 - Charter may not be renewed for Wonderland (Centre County Gazette)